 The CIR is the net amount of external water required by the crop, accounting for precipitation inputs.
-Since irrigation systems are not 100% efficient, additional water must be supplied to ensure that crop needs are met.
+Since irrigation systems are not 100 percent efficient, additional water must be supplied to ensure that crop needs are met.
 The application efficiency varies by the type of system (drip irrigation, microsprinklers, pivot sprinklers, etc.).
-For WRIA 8, the Ecology-recommended value of 75% was used to determine the water applied for irrigation.
+For WRIA 8, the Ecology-recommended value of 75 percent was used to determine the water applied for irrigation (Ecology 2019).

 Outdoor water use for each home was then estimated as the applied water for irrigation (computed as a depth) times the average irrigation area.
 The consumptive use fraction is substantially higher for outdoor use than indoor use (to a septic system) because most of the applied water is taken up by plants or evaporated.
-Based on the Ecology guidance, a consumptive use fraction of 80% was applied to the total outdoor water use, meaning that 80% of water used for outdoor watering does not return to the local groundwater system.
+Based on the Final NEB Guidance, a consumptive use fraction of 80 percent was applied to the total outdoor water use, meaning that 80 percent of water used for outdoor watering does not return to the local groundwater system (Ecology 2019).